Dorset Police: Tactical Firearms Unit

-Since 2014, air support has been provided by National Police Air Service (NPAS).
-Its nearest helicopter is based at Bournemouth Airport and also support Devon and Cornwall, Avon and Somerset, Gloucestershire, Wiltshire, South Wales, Dyfed-Powys and Gwent..

 Locations

 The force headquarters is at Winfrith.
 Police stations open to the public are located at Blandford, Bournemouth Central, Bridport, Gillingham, Poole, Sherborne, Swanage and Weymouth.

 Stations without a public front desk are Boscombe, Dorchester, Ferndown, Shaftesbury, Sturminster Newton, Verwood, Wareham, Wimborne and Winton.

 There are two custody suites at Bournemouth Central and Weymouth Police station.

 In September 2017, the Christchurch Neighbourhood Policing Team moved to the fire station on Fairmile, further advancing the relationship with Dorset and Wiltshire Fire and Rescue Service.

+Ranks

+Dorset Police uses the standard British police ranks, indicated by epaulettes, up to chief constable.
+Special constable's collar numbers begin with either the number '3' or '4' and consist of four numbers.

+Insignia

+Dorset Police's officer rank structure, with epaulette design, is as follows (from highest to lowest):

 Uniforms and equipment

+Uniform

+In 2012, Dorset Police officers moved from blue shirts to black wicking tops (PCSOs wear blue wicking tops).
+They either wear hi-visibility or black tactical vests on top of body armour.

 Equipment

-Dorset Police use Motorola MTH800 TETRA digital radios, rigid handcuffs, limb restraints, telescopic batons and incapacitant spray.
+Dorset Police use Motorola MXP600 TETRA digital radios.
+They also use rigid handcuffs, limb restraints, telescopic batons and incapacitant spray.